-When the annual evaluation of the effectiveness of the parent and family engagement is analyzed each year.
-The parent engagement committee will meet and discuss ways to involve our parents through school and family interactions.
+The annual evaluation of the effectiveness of parent and family engagement is analyzed each year.
+The parent engagement committee meets to discuss ways to involve parents/families through school and family interactions.
 This will vary from school to school based on need.
-Plans/activities are amended and based on the evaluation each year and solutions are recommended and decided on based on resources and capabilities.
-The following are ways we have and are reaching out to involve the parents in their child(ren)s education.
+Plans/activities are amended based on the evaluation each year, solutions are recommended, and decisions are made that consider available resources and capabilities.
+The following describes ways parents/families have been encouraged to become involved in their child(ren)s education.

-The school district will, with the assistance of its schools, provide materials and training to help parents work with their children to improve their children's academic achievement, such as literacy training, and using technology, as appropriate, to foster parental involvement by:
+The school district, with the assistance of individual schools, will provide materials and training to help parents work with their children to improve academic achievement, and use technology, as appropriate, to foster parental involvement.

-- The parent facilitator, with guidance from the school principal and staff, will plan activities to ensure parents have information to improve students' learning and ensure school success. - Schools have Parent Night activities encouraging parents to participate in reading and math activities with their children. - Explain to parents how the school plans to spend its portion of parent involvement money. - Encouraging parents to conference with their child's teacher - provide resources for parents to use at home - Sending information to parents in a language they can understand through the use of TransAct or other translator apps
+- The parent facilitator, with guidance from school administrators and staff, will plan activities to ensure parents have information to improve students' learning and ensure school success. - Schools will have Family Night events encouraging parents to participate in reading and math activities with their children. - School representatives will explain to parents how the school plans to spend the allocated portion of parent involvement money to be received. - Parents will be encouraged to participate in parent-teacher conferences. - Resources for parents to use at home will be shared. - Information to parents will be distributed in a language they can understand through the use of TransAct or other translation services.